-- % is a delimiter which identifies an editing directive to the \$EDMSG routine. - n is an optional repeat count (decimal number) specifying the number of times the editing operation is to be repeated by the EDMSG routine.
-If n = 0 or is not specified, a repeat count of 1 is assumed. - V specifies that the repeat count is a value in the next word in the task's argument block.
-If the value is 0, a repeat count of 1 is assumed. - l is an alphabetic letter specifying one of the editing operations to be performed by the \$EDMSG routine, as shown in Table 6-1.
+- % is a delimiter which identifies an editing directive to the \$EDMSG routine. - n is an optional repeat count (decimal number) specifying the number of times the editing operation is to be repeated by the \$EDMSG routine.
+If n = 0 or is not specified, a repeat count of 1 is assumed. - V specifies that the repeat count is a value in the next word in the task's argument block. - 1 is an alphabetic letter specifying one of 18 editing operations to be performed by the \$EDMSG routine, as shown in Table 6-1.